iiasa/message_ix/doc/install-adv.rst

 - ``tests`` includes packages required to run the test suite, and
 - ``tutorial`` includes packages required to run the :doc:`tutorials <tutorials>`.

-The extras used can be freely adjusted according to your needs.
+The set of extras used can be freely adjusted according to your needs.

 Install the latest release from PyPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~